 Ashburton Art Gallery and Heritage Centre

-Council's new Art Gallery and Heritage Centre on West Street is home to Ashburton Art Gallery, the Ashburton Museum, and the Ashburton Family History Group.
-The Ashburton museum also houses Ashburton District Council's archives, along with a large and growing community archive collection.
+The Ashburton Art Gallery and Heritage Centre on West Street is home to the Ashburton Art Gallery and Museum, and the Ashburton Family History Group.
+The Ashburton Museum also houses Ashburton District Council's archives, along with a large and growing community archive collection.

 The Centre is very much a partnership project with all organisations working together to provide the district with an integrated culture and heritage facility offering a full range of exhibitions and services.

-The new Art Gallery and Heritage Centre enables proper care and display of our district's history and culture and caters for current and future generation requirements.
+The Art Gallery and Heritage Centre enables proper care and display of our district's history, art and culture and caters for current and future generation requirements.

 By preserving the district's archives, we are providing our community with a greater understanding of our heritage.